xuankimtran/docs-1/pages/katalon-studio/docs/azure-devops-test-plans.md

 ### Step 1: Select a Project for submitting test run and results

-After successfully authenticating your project with Azure Server, in the drop-down list of **Project**, select an ADO project that you have access to.
+After successfully authenticating your project with the Azure Server, in the drop-down list of **Project**, select an ADO project that you have access to.

 To retrieve the latest projects list, click **Fetch Project**.